Chart Color Schemes

 Buddina displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Buddina's dwelling structure, as per the latest Census, consisted of 68.7% houses and 31.3% other dwellings.
-In comparison, Non-Metro Qld had 70.4% houses and 29.6% other dwellings.
-Home ownership in Buddina was at 38.6%, similar to Non-Metro Qld's figure.
-The remaining dwellings were either mortgaged (28.6%) or rented (32.8%).
-The median monthly mortgage repayment in Buddina was $2,167, higher than Non-Metro Qld's average of $1,950.
-The median weekly rent in Buddina was recorded at $440, compared to Non-Metro Qld's figure of $450.
-Nationally, Buddina's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Buddina's dwelling structure at its latest Census comprised 68.7% houses and 31.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 70.4% houses and 29.6% other dwellings.
+Home ownership in Buddina was at 38.6%, with mortgaged dwellings at 28.6% and rented dwellings at 32.8%.
+The median monthly mortgage repayment was $2,167, higher than Non-Metro Qld's average of $1,950.
+The median weekly rent in Buddina was $440, compared to Non-Metro Qld's $450.
+Nationally, Buddina's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing